file-format/Docs/en/game/chr-doki.md

 ## Doki Doki Literature Club

 "Doki Doki Literature Club!" is visual novel developed by Team Salvato.
 Initially released in 2017, it gained significant attention for its unique blend of psychological horror and dating simulation elements.
 The game was created by Dan Salvato and is available as free download on various platforms.
-Here is an overview of "Doki Doki Literature Club!":
+Here is overview of "Doki Doki Literature Club!":

 **Genre:** Visual Novel, Psychological Horror, Dating Simulation

-**Plot:** The game presents itself as typical dating simulator, where player character joins high school literature club and interacts with four female members: Sayori, Natsuki, Yuri, and Monika.
-As player gets to know these characters and engages in various activities related to literature club, game takes dark and unexpected turns, delving into themes of mental health, self-awareness, and consequences of player choices.
+**Plot:** The game presents itself as typical dating simulator, where player character joins high school literature club and interacts with four female members: Sayori, Natsuki, Yuri and Monika.
+As player gets to know these characters and engages in various activities related to literature club, game takes dark and unexpected turns, delving into themes of mental health, self-awareness and consequences of player choices.

 **Gameplay:** The gameplay primarily involves reading text and making choices at key points in story.
 These choices can influence direction of narrative.
 Additionally, player can write poems in game, which affects preferences of club members.